-External incontinence devices are products, called appliances, worn on the outside of the body to protect the skin from constant leakage of stool or urine.
+External incontinence devices are products, called appliances, worn on the outside of the body.
+They protect the skin from constant leakage of stool or urine.
 Certain medical conditions can cause people to lose control of their bowel or bladder.

-There are several different products available.
-The general features of these products are described below.
+There are several products available.
+The features of these different products are listed below.

 FECAL INCONTINENCE DEVICES

-Several devices are available for managing long-term diarrhea or fecal incontinence.
+There are many types of products for managing long-term diarrhea or fecal incontinence.
 These devices have a drainable pouch attached to an adhesive wafer.
 This wafer has a hole cut through the center that fits over the anal opening (rectum).

-If applied properly, a fecal incontinence device may stay in place for 24 hours.
+If put on properly, a fecal incontinence device may stay in place for 24 hours.
 It is important to remove the pouch if any stool has leaked.
-Liquid stool is very irritating to the skin.
+Liquid stool can irritate the skin.

-If leakage has occurred, always clean the skin and apply a new pouch.
+Always clean the skin and apply a new pouch if any leakage has occurred.